 To view an excellent route option, be sure to check out the Route Page attached to this page.

-Red TapeYou will need either a daily ($6) or annual fee at Golden Gate Canyon State Park.
+Red TapeYou will need either a daily ($7) or annual ($70)pass at Golden Gate Canyon State Park.
+Check out the park website for more information:

 When To ClimbThis summit can be accessed any time of the year.
 So your greatest concerns will probably be weather.
 Summer lightning and winter blizzards are good causes to stay home and go another time.
 For the latest weather for the Thorodin area, click here: